rednotion/parallel_esn/README.md

 ## **Empirical Testing & Results**

 For the fine-grained parallelism experiment, we ran the parallel ESN algorithm on a single node for 800 iterations.

 For the coarse-grained parallelism, we tested strong scaling with 800 iterations, and weak scaling with 200 iterations as the base (1 worker node = 200 iterations, ...
 8 worker nodes = 1600 iterations).

 ### Fine-grained (Number of threads)
 <center><img src="https://github.com/rednotion/parallel_esn_web/blob/master/Finegrained.png?raw=true" width="400"></center>
-For the first part of the experiment, we explored the impact of using additional threads on 800 iterations.
-The speed-up is not linear, and this might be due to the overhead and synchronization involved when doing matrix multiplications in a single-node, multi-threaded environment.
-Additionally, the implementation might not always be using all 4 threads due to sequential portions of the code, and certain numpy operations that might be single-threaded.
+We started the code parallelization process by using fine-grained changes via OpenMP.
+To see the resulting speed-up of the code we ran the previous test on a single shared-memory machine and varied the number of threads between one and four (the number of cores on the AWS m4.2xlarge instance).
+The speed-up is shown in the above figure.
+The primary takeaway from our results is that by using OpenMP we are indeed able to get a speed-up; however, it is not close to linear.
+We believe this result can be attributed to two causes:

+1. OpenMP introduces parallel overheads by synchronizing the threads during the matrix multiplication operations
+2. There are sequential parts of the code that cannot be performed in parallel and thus form a bottleneck during the training process.

+Therefore to achieve the goal of further minimizing the training time and potentially enabling us to solve larger problems, we felt it was necessary to then employ a coarse-grained parallelization via the message passing interface (MPI).

 ### Coarse-grained (Number of nodes)
 <center><img src="https://github.com/rednotion/parallel_esn_web/blob/master/Speedup.png?raw=true" width="400"></center>